RobTillaart/TM1637_RT/README.md

 <TABLE>
 <TR>
 <TD colspan = 10 align="center">
-   keyscan results are reversed left for right from the data sheet.
+   keyScan results are reversed left for right from the data sheet.
 </TD>
 </TR>
 <TR>